ian727/congo-airfields/map.md

 ---
 layout: default
-title: "Congo Airfields Map"
+title: "Map"
 ---

-# Interactive Map of Congo Airfields
+# Interactive Map of Airport and Airstrips

 Here you can see a map of all airports featured on this website so far.